DJDavid98/bsrpc/README.md

 ### Data Line Formatting

-There are 3 options which accept "format lists":
+There are several options which accept "format lists":

 * `DetailsFormat` - the 2nd line of the rich presence (below the app name) while playing a song
 * `StateFormat` - the 3rd line of the rich presence while playing a song